What is the New York Declaration On Forests?

 In 2015, the first edition of the NYDF Progress Assessment proposed a framework and respective indicators for measuring progress toward all ten goals and offered an initial assessment on the status of progress toward their achievement.
 In 2016, the second edition of the report focused on Goal 2, eliminating deforestation from agricultural commodity supply chains, building on the 2015 NYDF Assessment Framework and Initial Report.
 It was met with an overall positive response and widespread media coverage (including Reuters, NPR, and Politico).
 The third edition of the report, released in October 2017, provides a deep analysis of Goals 8 and 9 of the NYDF - looking at the financial support provided to forest emission reduction strategies (Goal 8), and rewards for action (Goal 9).

-The fourth edition of the NYDF Progress Assessment will be launched in November 2018.
-It will focus on forest governance, the rule of law, and the empowerment of communities and indigenous peoples (Goal 10).
+The fourth edition of the NYDF Progress Assessment was launched in November 2018.
+It focuses on forest governance, the rule of law, and the empowerment of communities and indigenous peoples (Goal 10).
 The 2018 progress assessment of Goals 1-9, launched in September, shows that natural forests continue to disappear at an alarming rate since the NYDF was adopted in 2014.
 Though some forest loss has been offset by regrowth, young forests have different ecosystems and structures from established forests and are unlikely to offset carbon emissions from natural forests.
 Overall, we are not on track to meet the goal to halve natural forest loss globally by 2020.